Predict-Project-Renoise: Sampling Diffusion Models under Hard Constraints: Experiments

-Evaluating the quality of approximations of conditional distributions for high-dimensional systems is an open problem \citep{linhart2023lc2st}, so we rely on proxy quantities.
-To test the distribution of samples, we frame perfect nonlinear observations as constraints.
-We use the constraint $c(u_0) = \sum_i \| \sin(u_0^i) - \sin(u^i) \|^2$, $i \in \{0, 64, 127 \}$.
+\paragraph{\textsc{Kuramoto-Sivashinsky}.} We train a diffusion prior to generate trajectories of the 1D \textsc{KS} equation $u_t = - u_{xx} - u_{xxxx} - uu_x$.
+To avoid confusion with diffusion time, we denote the dynamical system time with a superscript and generated samples with a subscript $u_0$, which is omitted for the ground truth.
+We generate a dataset by sampling cosine series initial conditions $u^0 \in \mathbb{R}^{512}$ and solving the equation with periodic boundary conditions for $t \in [0, L]$, resulting in trajectories $u^{1:1024}$.
+We then select a subset of each trajectory $u^{512:1024} \in \mathbb{R}^{512 \times 512}$.
+This is done to ensure that the system has reached the statistically stationary regime.
+To form the dataset, we downsize each trajectory to $\mathbb{R}^{128 \times 128}$.
+As evaluating the quality of approximations of conditional distributions for high-dimensional systems is an open problem \citep{linhart2023lc2st}, we rely on proxy quantities.
+To test the distribution of samples, we frame the perfect nonlinear observation $c(u_0) = \sum_i \| \sin(u_0^i) - \sin(u^i) \|^2$, $i \in \{0, 64, 127 \}$ as a constraint.
 In Appendix~\ref{app:ks-additional}, we test other constraints.
-For each constraint, each of the $256$ test trajectories, and each of the methods, we generate an ensemble of $32$ trajectories.
-As the system is deterministic, we expect to observe close agreement with the trajectory the observation was obtained from, i.e., a delta distribution.
+We observe each of the $256$ test trajectories and for each method we generate an ensemble of $32$ trajectories.
+The system is deterministic, so we expect to observe close agreement with the trajectory the observation was obtained from, i.e., a delta distribution.
 To judge the quality of the constrained distribution, we present $4$ metrics that are best considered together.
 The root-mean-squared-error (RMSE) measures how far members of the ensemble are from the ground truth, on average.
 The skill measures how far the ensemble mean is from the ground truth, that is, the bias of the ensemble.
 The spread measures the deviation of the ensemble from said mean, i.e., how close it is to the delta.
-Lastly, the continuous-ranked-probability-score (CRPS) penalizes both bias and misrepresentation of uncertainty (too much or too little spread).
+Lastly, the continuous ranked probability score (CRPS) penalizes both bias and misrepresentation of uncertainty (too much or too little spread).
 See Appendix~\ref{app:metrics} for their definitions.
-Eq.~\ref{eq:ppr-proj} was solved using L-BFGS \citep{lbfgs}.

-The results are presented in Figures~\ref{fig:ks-metrics} and~\ref{fig:ks-norm}.
-PPR achieves lower RMSE, skill, and CRPS, while reducing constraint violation by orders of magnitude.
-Improving all these metrics jointly indicates a closer agreement with the constrained ground truth.
-PDM, CPS, and HDC, working directly in $x_0$-space, fail to maintain continuity, as seen in Figure~\ref{fig:ks-norm}.
-DPS produces continuous samples by partially ignoring the constraints and sampling the prior instead.